nfroze/Project-4-Threat-Modeling/README.md

 # 🧠 Project 4: Threat Modeling & Incident Response

 ## 1. Overview 🚀
-This project simulates a full-spectrum **threat modeling workshop** for a fictional cloud-based application.
+This project simulates a full-spectrum **threat modeling workshop** for a fictional cloud-based application called CareConnect360.
 It demonstrates how to proactively identify, assess, and mitigate cybersecurity risks across a system's architecture using industry-standard methodologies and frameworks.

 The goal is to combine architectural thinking, attacker simulation, and security response planning into a cohesive strategic process — illustrating how threat modeling supports secure design and decision-making in the DevSecOps lifecycle.